senkaku25/Hangman/README.md

 **HMGraphics.py**

-* Prints the graphics for Hangman
+* This python file prints the graphics for Hangman

 ## Author